TWiStErRob/PhilHackerBlogSource/content/post/why-i-avoid-singletons-for-android-data-loading.md

 Often what we really want is data that is cached across configuration changes, but the fact that the cached data within a singleton lives for the entire process makes implementing our retrieval of that data more complicated.
 Let me explain why.

 Suppose I want to want to send two emails with two different attachments.
 Both times I go to attach an email, the same *type* of Activity will be launched.
 Suppose this `Activity` gets its data from a singleton-based data loader.
-If both of these `Activity`s try to grab data from the Singleton, the user can wind up with stale data the second time they try to attach an email because the first `Activity` has already populated the cache with dat that was fresh at the time the first `Activity` asked for it.
+If both of these `Activity`s try to grab data from the Singleton, the user can wind up with stale data the second time they try to attach an email because the first `Activity` has already populated the cache with data that was fresh at the time the first `Activity` asked for it.

 Of course, these are solvable problems.
 However, I think it'd be better if we didn't have these problems in the first place.
 It turns out there's already a solution for data loading that doesn't have any of these problems/complications.